Skip to main content

 Snapshot update (update-snapshots: true): Skips normal CI entirely.
 Builds the app, regenerates all Playwright screenshots with --update-snapshots, commits them to the branch, and pushes.

 Here's the subtle part.
-GitHub Actions commits made with GITHUB_TOKEN don't trigger subsequent workflow runs — this is a security feature to prevent infinite loops.
-But it also means that after the snapshot job commits updated baselines, CI wouldn't re-run to verify them.
+GitHub Actions commits made with GITHUB_TOKEN don't trigger any subsequent workflow runs.
+That's a security feature to keep you out of infinite loops, but it also means that once the snapshot job commits updated baselines, CI won't re-run to verify them.

-The fix: check out the repo with a Personal Access Token (PAT) instead:
+The fix is to check out the repo with a Personal Access Token (PAT) instead:

 update-snapshots: